HEOM-Based Numerical Framework for Quantum Simulation of Two-Dimensional Vibrational Spectra in Molecular Liquids (HEOM-2DVS): Computational Framework for HEOM-2DVS

 \section{Computational Framework for HEOM-2DVS}

 Numerical integration of the HEOM has enabled detailed analyses of diverse open quantum dynamical problems.
-Consequently, many practical implementations have been developed.\cite{Shi2009HEOM,SHI10.1063/1.5026753, IKEDASCHOLES2020,IKEDANAKAYAMA2022,Huang2023,Ke2023TreeTensorHEOM,Borrelli2021,Takahashi2024,Ignacio2024,Ignacio2025,LinjunWan2025} The HEOM-2DVS used in this study differs from conventional formulations in that it explicitly incorporates counter terms derived from the MAB model and treats three independent thermal baths with coupled LL+SL interactions.
+Consequently, many practical implementations have been developed.\cite{Shi2009HEOM,SHI10.1063/1.5026753, IKEDASCHOLES2020,IKEDANAKAYAMA2022,Huang2023,Ke2023TreeTensorHEOM,Borrelli2021,Takahashi2024,Ignacio2024,Ignacio2025,LinjunWan2025} The \texttt{HEOM-2DVS} employed in this study differs from conventional formulations by explicitly incorporating counter terms from the MAB model and handling three independent thermal baths with coupled LL+SL interactions.
 Because intramolecular vibrational excitation energies exceed thermal energies, a larger low-temperature correction term is required.
 Furthermore, evaluating the 2D correlation spectrum requires scanning $t_{1}$ and $t_{3}$ for each value of $t_{2}$ and performing Fourier transforms, resulting in substantial computational cost.
-Thus, reducing numerical expense is essential when applying HEOM to the MAB.
-Although the overall code structure is simple, we adopt the Pad\'e approximation, to represent the fluctuation and dissipation operators.\cite{hu2010communication} The HEOM expressed in terms of the Pad\'e-approximated frequencies \(\nu_k^{\alpha}\) \((k = 0, 1, \ldots, K_\alpha;\, \nu_0^\alpha = \gamma_\alpha)\) follow the forms given in Refs.~\onlinecite{IT18JCP,IT19JCP}.
+Thus, reducing computational cost is essential for applying HEOM to the MAB.

-The model used in this simulation is the same as that adopted in our earlier classical calculations.\cite{HT25JCP1} Calculations based on the Wigner distribution function are well suited for studying intermolecular vibrations whose excitation energies are close to the thermal energy,\cite{HT25JCP2} whereas solving the HEOM in the energy‑eigenstate representation is numerically more efficient for quantum treatments of intramolecular vibrations with much higher excitation energies.
+The model employed in this simulation is identical to the one used in our previous classical calculations.\cite{HT25JCP1} Calculations based on the Wigner distribution function are well suited for studying intermolecular vibrations whose excitation energies are close to the thermal energy,\cite{HT25JCP2} whereas solving the HEOM in the energy‑eigenstate representation is numerically more efficient for quantum treatments of intramolecular vibrations with much higher excitation energies.
 Thus, the HEOM for MAB and the corresponding QHFEP provide complementary capabilities.
 Accordingly, the input for the HEOM used in this code was standardized to match the format of the HFPE.
 Specifically, the inputs consist of the parameter values appearing in Eqs.\eqref{sec:Total Hamiltonian}–\eqref{eq:h_int}.